crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 PyPoSim generates datapoints (metric + timestamp) for 3 metrics, `power_output` `setpoint` and `dispatch`.
 As the name infers, `power_output`is the currently generated power.
-`setpoint`is the internal target value that the plant is supposed to genrate as accurately as possible given the fluctuation rate. `dispatch`is an event which sets a new setpoint
+`setpoint`is the internal target value that the plant is supposed to generate as accurately as possible given the fluctuation rate. `dispatch`is an event which sets a new setpoint